Nathan-Nesbitt/DataVisualizer/README.md

 # Data Visualizer

 A simple data visualization tool using React and TypeScript.
+This was written on a Windows box.

 ## Setup